XML Persian Abstract Print

 University of Birjand , leili.seifi@birjand.ac.ir

-Purpose: The purpose of this study was to determine the effectiveness of Bibliotherapy on the Assertiveness of low-assertive elementary school students.
+Purpose: This study aimed to determine the effectiveness of Bibliotherapy on the Assertiveness of low-assertive elementary school students.

-MethodThe research design used in this study is quasi-experimental of pre-test-post-test type, with control and follow-up groups.
-The statistical population was shy female students in the fourth grade of primary school in Qaen city.
-The purposive sampling method was used to select the sample.
-Using this method, 24 low-spirited students were randomly selected and divided equally into experimental and control groups.
-The instrument used in this research was the Daring Behavior Scale for children by Michelson and Wood.
-The experimental group underwent a book therapy intervention during eight sessions, with each session consisting of a storybook reading for 45 minutes, twice a week.
-Eight storybooks were selected based on the researcher's, mentors, and advisors' opinions, as well as a storytelling expert's advice.
-The storybooks were chosen according to the principles of bibliotherapy, taking into account the child's age and the problem type (low courage).
-The stories focused on the components of courage, including defending one's rights without aggression, respecting the rights of others, the power to say no, expressing feelings and emotions, and asking for wishes and preferences.
-It is worth mentioning that a preliminary implementation of the story therapy session was done in two sessions with an available sample.
-The control group received no intervention.
-Hypotheses were tested using covariance analysis and repeated measurement.
+MethodThe research design used in this study is a quasi-experimental pre-test-post-test design with control and follow-up groups.
+The statistical population for the study consisted of shy female students in the fourth grade of a primary school in Qaen City.
+The researchers used purposeful sampling to select the sample.
+They employed a quasi-experimental method to select 24 low-spirited students, dividing them randomly into equal experimental and control groups.
+The instrument utilized in the study was the Children's Assertive Behaviour Scale by Michelson and Wood (1982).
+An intervention using book therapy was administered to the experimental group over 8 sessions, with each session involving the reading of a storybook for 45 minutes, twice a week.
+Eight storybooks were carefully chosen based on the advice of the researcher, mentors, advisors, and storytelling experts, considering the principles of bibliotherapy, the children's age, and their specific issue of low courage.
+The content of the stories included components of courage such as standing up for one's rights without aggression, respecting the rights of others, the ability to say no, expressing emotions and feelings, and expressing wishes and preferences.
+Additionally, a preliminary implementation of the story therapy session was conducted in two sessions with an available sample.
+The control group did not receive any intervention.
+The researchers employed covariance analysis and repeated measurement to test their hypotheses

 Type of Study: quantitative | Subject: Psychological Studies